Fit as a Mama Bear

 Woman in pink tank top and black pants learn how to perform a hip hinge with a dowel on her back

-Drill #2 Bodyweight Romanian Deadlift
+Hip Hinge Exercise #2 Bodyweight Romanian Deadlift To A Wall

-Once you learn how to hip hinge and feel comfortable with the movement, you can move up to using your bodyweight (specifically the placement of the arms) as resistance.
-Modifying the exercise with your arms provides a bit of different load and challenge to the body as you strive for perfect form.
+Once you learn the basic hip hinge and feel comfortable with the movement pattern, you can move up to using your bodyweight (specifically the placement of the arms) as resistance.

-To begin, stand upright and place your arms palms up on your lower back.
-This is the easiest variation because the “load” is behind you.
+1. To begin, stand upright and place your arms palms up on your lower back.
+This is the easiest variation because the "load" is behind you.

-From there perform a hip hinge just as you did with the dowel.
-Break at the hips, sink the bum backward and bring the torso towards the floor.
-Pause when you feel a stretch in your hamstrings and pull through the heels using the glutes and hamstrings to pull your body back up into an upright position.
-Repeat for a total of ten repetitions.
+4. As you sink back, your bum should tap the wall.
+When it taps the wall and you feel a stretch in your hamstrings, pull through the heels using the glutes and hamstrings to pull your body back up into an upright position.

 After the ten repetitions, you should be feeling warm in the back of the body specifically the hamstrings.